-Psychology of Crime and Deviance
+PSYC 470 Psychology of Crime and Deviance

 Expand knowledge of the sociological and social-psychological theories of deviant behavior, of historical perspectives of deviance as they relate to social change, to the ways in which deviance is constructed within a moral framework of society, and to further develop critical thinking skills concerning the process of deviance definition and control.
 Deviance models from Psychology, Sociology and Criminology will be introduced.

-PSYC 475 Neuropsychology
+PSYC 475 Sensation and Perception